dibbelab/gficf/README.md

 ![tabula_annotated.png](img/tabula_annotated.png)

-## Implementation Details
+## Phenograph Implementation Details
+In the package `gficf` the function `clustcells` implement the [Phenograph](https://www.cell.com/cell/fulltext/S0092-8674(15)00637-6) clustering.

-For the implemented [Phenograph](https://www.cell.com/cell/fulltext/S0092-8674(15)00637-6) clustering the approximate nearest neighbors are found using [RcppAnnoy](https://cran.r-project.org/package=RcppAnnoy) present in the `uwot` package.
+In this particular implementation of Phenograph we use approximate nearest neighbors found using [RcppAnnoy](https://cran.r-project.org/package=RcppAnnoy) libraries present in the `uwot` package.
 The supported distance metrics for KNN (set by the `dist.method` parameter) are:

 * Euclidean (default)
 * Cosine